 - Several prestigious universities now offer free tuition (or even the total cost of attendance) for students whose families fall under certain income thresholds.
 These income markers range from $40,000 – $130,000.

 These rules of thumb have some exceptions.
 They do not consider assets, so it would be different depending on your family’s financial balance sheet, but this is a good way to set reasonable expectations.
 In addition, these top schools also require the CSS Profile, which delves deeper into your family’s financial situation and may spit out a different EFC than the FAFSA.

 Let’s get back to our example of a family with a high income and assets.
-That means the parents (or whoever is helping with the cost) would save up to $427,584 ($213,792 X 2 children) as discussed in the previous section by sending their kids in-state or to another college with a similar cost vs. an Ivy League.
+That means the parents (or whoever is helping with the cost) would save up to $427,584 ($213,792 X 2 children), as discussed in the previous section, by sending their kids in-state or to another college with a similar cost vs. an Ivy League.

 Let’s take this a step further.
 Let’s assume these parents are 47 years old and plan to retire at 67, so they invest this $427,584 of savings.
 Assuming an 8% annual return, they would have $1,992,950 at retirement.

 We realize many parents do not have $400,000 of “pocket money” lying around and will instead use some combination of income/savings, scholarships, financial aid, and loans to cover college costs.
-We used this full value in the example to demonstrate the sheer amount of hypothetical savings and return you could receive by opting for a more affordable education.
+We used this full value in the example to demonstrate the sheer amount of hypothetical savings and returns you could receive by opting for a more affordable education.

-The Value of an Ivy League Degree Based on Rate of Return: Perception vs Reality
+The Value of an Ivy League Degree Based on Rate of Return: Perception vs. Reality

 This begs the question – is an Ivy League education worth the cost if you can save $213,792 going in-state or to another out-of-state or private college with a similar cost?